Bluebells Bluebells

 100 Days of Listening - 6 September to 15 December 2026

 After a pause for reflection, in autumn 2026 we will begin a conversation about how we can be an enduring missional presence in Essex and East London in the times and context in which God has placed us.
+Further details about the shape of the conversation and how worshipping communities and individuals can participate will be published here soon.

 Further information